eniat/fuzzer/README.md

 - [ ] **Improve CLI UX**
   Add CLI art, loading animations, and progress bars.

+- [ ] **Improve controller flow**
+  Make the controller flow better and be more of a pluggable architecture.

 - [ ] **Explore OpenAI prompting**
   Integrate LLM prompting depending on cost and time.